HP 7935: Media

 The HP7935 allowed the user to remove and install a 404 megabyte model 97935 Disc Pack.

 The HP7933 was the same basic drive with a disc pack only removable by service personnel.

 The 793x series provided a 300% increase in capacity of the HP 7925 at only a slightly increased cost.
 Performance-wise, the 7935 had a 15-20% performance decrease compared to the 7925.
 Apparently modifications were made by HP, in a program called the Performance Enhancement Project, raising 7935 performance 15% making it comparable to the older model.

 The HP 7935/33 achieved a track density of 625 tracks per inch (considered high at the time), achieving capacity using 7 platters, 13 data surfaces and 14 heads (one head and surface were used for servo data).
-The disc pack spun at 2694 revolutions a minute.
+The disc pack spun at 2694 RPM.

 Despite an extensive air purging spin-up sequence to prevent disc and head contamination, human users reportedly caused so many 7935 packs to have disc head crashes, many users simply purchased the 7933.